 Center for Dyslexia Studies

-Fairleigh Dickinson University offers a variety of programs which train teachers in the use of the Orton Gillingham approach, an explicit, direct, multisensory structured, phonetic approach to teaching reading, writing and spelling.
+Fairleigh Dickinson University offers a variety of programs that train teachers in the use of the Orton-Gillingham approach, an explicit, direct, multisensory structured, phonetic approach to teaching reading, writing, and spelling.
 The Language Tool Kit is the specific approach presented.
-Extensive and supervised practicum are an essential component of each program.
+Extensive and supervised practicum is an essential component of each program.

 - A bachelor’s or a master’s degree from an accredited college or university with a minimum grade point ratio of 3.00 (out of a possible 4.00) in undergraduate or graduate work.
 Retention in the program is contingent upon maintaining a 3.25 academic average.